themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 Currently it's estimated that 176 million people worldwide are affected.
 While it largely affects cis females, trans men, non-binary individuals, non-menstruators (premenarche, post hysterectomy, post menopause), and rarely cis men are afflicted.
 Even with an early onset of symptoms, a majority of those people will go without proper care and a diagnosis for an average of <a href="https://www.fertstert.org/article/S0015-0282(06)03522-9/pdf" target="_blank" rel="noopener noreferrer">10 years</a>.
 Many more will be subjected to dismissals of symptoms, unnecessary surgeries, and medical abuse and neglect.

-Incorrectly labeled as <a href="https://www.goodreads.com/book/show/33931697-invisible" target="_blank" rel="noopener noreferrer">hysteria</a>, women's health has been marginalized since the beginning of medicine. <a href="https://www.goodreads.com/book/show/30653955-doing-harm" target="_blank" rel="noopener noreferrer">Gender bias</a> in medicine has historically hindered diagnoses, research, and funding and continues to do so.
-Since endometriosis largely affects women, the <a href="https://www.ajog.org/article/S0002-9378(19)30385-0/fulltext" target="_blank" rel="noopener noreferrer">stigma</a> surrounding menstruation and female pain has damned it to be dismissed by society.
+Incorrectly labeled as <a href="https://www.goodreads.com/book/show/33931697-invisible" target="_blank" rel="noopener noreferrer">hysteria</a>, women's health has been marginalized since the beginning of medicine. <a href="https://www.theguardian.com/lifeandstyle/2019/nov/13/the-female-problem-male-bias-in-medical-trials?CMP=Share_iOSApp_Other&fbclid=IwAR3ZyB3GUf-y_bsuUXklhpMCBd5bwQMSSzIZJoldHOVlsD9RIdWyV8mbjxQ" target="_blank" rel="noopener noreferrer">Gender bias</a> in medicine has historically hindered diagnoses, research, and funding and continues to do so.
+Since endometriosis largely affects women, the <a href="https://www.ajog.org/article/S0002-9378(19)30385-0/fulltext" target="_blank" rel="noopener noreferrer">stigma</a> surrounding menstruation and female pain <a href="https://www.goodreads.com/book/show/30653955-doing-harm" target="_blank" rel="noopener noreferrer">female pain</a> has damned it to be dismissed by society.

 <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">Inclusion</a> in endometriosis care is even more stark.
 Anyone with a uterus regardless of identity and those who menstruate and those who do not menstruate can have the disease.
 Incorrectly, trans men and non-binary individuals are excluded from a majority of medical texts, research, and awareness.
 This leads to an even longer delay in diagnosis and/or a complete exclusion from appropriate care.
 The resulting isolation, stress, and burden are profound.